Dynatrace/OneAgent-SDK-for-Java/README.md

 # Dynatrace OneAgent SDK for Java

 This SDK allows Dynatrace customers to instrument java applications.
-This is useful to enhance the visibility for prioritary frameworks or custom framework not directly supported by Dynatrace OneAgent out of the box.
+This is useful to enhance the visibility for proprietary frameworks or custom frameworks not directly supported by Dynatrace OneAgent out-of-the-box.

-It provides the java implementation of the [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK).
+It provides the Java implementation of the [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK).

 ## Package contents